dshcheung/WDI_HK_9/04-server-applications/rails-user-passwords-lesson/readme.md

 <% end %>
 ```

-Now we can delete the extra templates
+Now we can delete the extra templates:

 - sessions/create.html.erb
 - sessions/destroy.html.erb
 - users/create.html.erb

-After all this, create a user via `localhost:3000/users/new`.
-Then,  checkout `localhost:3000/users` - you should see the email you've used and the hashed password.
+After all this, create a user via `http://localhost:3000/users/new`.
+Then,  checkout `http://localhost:3000/users` - you should see the email you've used and the hashed password.

-Now, you can try to sign-in by going to `localhost:3000/sessions/new`, and if you enter the credentials that matched your created user, you should see a message on the next page "Logged in!"; otherwise, the `else` statement will have executed, and you'll see "invalid login credentials".
+Now, you can try to sign-in by going to `http://localhost:3000/sessions/new`, and if you enter the credentials that matched your created user, you should see a message on the next page "Logged in!"; otherwise, the `else` statement will have executed, and you'll see "invalid login credentials".

 ...and that is how to implement an authentication system in Rails!

-> ***Note:*** _This lesson being already quite long and involving a lot of typing from the students, we deliberately omit the students practice._

 ## Conclusion (10 mins)

 We've covered a lot!
 You now know what happens when a password is saved in a database and how to authenticate a user.
 At the moment, our Rails app does not "remember" that a user is authenticated, to implement this, we will need functions, which is the topic of the next lesson.

 - Describe the difference between hashing and encrypting.